Call: 0131 3708028 | Email: annja@anlofin.com

 The employer can also claim capital allowance (not annual investment allowance as cars don’t qualify for this).

 HMRC views cars as ‘suitable for private use, that most people use privately, and which are not built for transporting goods.
-Vans, Lorries, Trucks and Motorcycles are not seen as cars and annual investment allowance can be used to reduce your tax in year one.
+Vans, Lorries, Trucks and Motorcycles are not seen as cars and an annual investment allowance can be used to reduce your tax in year one.

 Electric cars will also qualify for First year allowance in the company’s tax return which means that you can claim back the full value of the car in the first year.
 This will decrease the company’s corporation tax.